AndyObtiva/glimmer-dsl-css/README.md

 Run this command to install directly:
 ```
-jgem install glimmer-dsl-css -v 0.2.0
+gem install glimmer-dsl-css -v 1.0.0
 ```

-`jgem` is JRuby's version of `gem` command.
-RVM allows running `gem` as an alias.
+Note: In case you are using JRuby, `jgem` is JRuby's version of the `gem` command.
+RVM allows running `gem` as an alias in JRuby.
 Otherwise, you may also run `jruby -S gem install ...`

 Add `require 'glimmer-dsl-css'` to your code.

-When using with Glimmer DSL for SWT or Glimmer DSL for Opal, make sure it is added after `require glimmer-dsl-swt` and `require glimmer-dsl-opal` to give it a lower precedence than them when processed by the Glimmer DSL engine.
+When using with [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) or [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal), make sure it is added after `require glimmer-dsl-swt` and `require glimmer-dsl-opal` to give it a lower precedence than them when processed by the Glimmer DSL engine.

 That's it!
 Requiring the gem activates the Glimmer CSS DSL automatically.